The Pruiett Family

 Sarah Jane Climer | Mother | F | May 1845 | Virginia | Yes | Yes |

-Charles Pruett, son of Asa W. Pruett and Mary Alice Climer, died on June 11, 1905 after a lengthy illness.
+Charles Pruiett, son of Asa W. Pruett and Mary Alice Climer, died on June 11, 1905 after a lengthy illness.
 About a month before he died, someone wrote him a letter expressing the wish to see the family and Charley's little sister and the hope that "little Charley" would recover soon.
 The letter was not signed, but it was likely from Robert Climer, Mary Alice (Climer) Pruett's brother, who was serving in the Coast Artillery Corps and was likely stationed around that time at Ft.
 Preble near Portland, Maine (see "Port Me." just below the date in the upper right corner of the letter).
 Here's a picture of Charles Pruett from around 1900.
 We also have his report card and Baldwin Speller from 1905.
-It's interesting to note that Charles's last name on both was spelled "Pruiett."
-As discussed earlier, this is the oldest surviving document with this spelling.

-William Ellis Pruiett, son of Asa W. Pruiett and Mary Alice Climer, married Erma May Brown, daughter of Elmore Grant Brown and Jeanette Turner Brown, on May 15, 1915, in Hartford City, Blackford Co., Indiana.
+William Ellis Pruiett, son of Asa W. Pruiett and Mary Alice Climer, married Erma May Brown, daughter of Elmore Grant Brown and Jeanette (Turner) Brown, on May 15, 1915, in Hartford City, Blackford Co., Indiana.
 Erma May Brown was born on May 18, 1894, in Cincinnati, Ohio.
-They eloped three days before her 21st birthday (see marriage license).
-William Pruiett gave his residence as Delaware Co., Indiana.
+They were married three days before her 21st birthday (see marriage license).
+William Pruiett gave his occupation as Salesman and his residence as Delaware Co., Indiana.
+He also indicated his mother, Mary Alice Climer, was living in Muncie, [Delaware County] Indiana.
 Erma May Brown gave her residence as Montpelier in Blackford Co., Indiana.
-It's not known why they chose to go to Indiana to get married since both lived in Cincinnati at the time.
-William and Erma May Pruiett had the following children:
+It's not known exactly why they were married in Indiana; however, Indiana was known as a "marriage mill" in the early 1900s because of their lax marriage laws (including no waiting period) as compared to Ohio and other surrounding states.
+In fact, William's sister, Dolores, also married in Indiana in 1920.
+[Marrying out of state was something Asa Pruiett understood quite well since his three brothers, William, Bird and John, all crossed over the Virginia state line to marry in Caswell Co., N.C. in the 1880s and 1890s.]
+We're pretty confident that both William Pruiett and Erma May Brown were living in Cincinnati with their parents before they were married.
+William and Erma May (Brown) Pruiett had the following children:

-Asa W. (Acy) Pruiett, husband of Mary Alice Climer, died on Sept.
+Asa and Mary Alice Pruiett moved to 4706 Garland Street around 1923 where he died on Sept.
 27, 1924.
 He is buried in Vine Street Cemetery, Cincinnati, Ohio.
 Here's a picture of Asa and Mary Alice Pruiett in 1922, two years before his death.
-Here's Asa Pruiett's death certificate showing that he and Alice had begun to spell the family name "Pruiett."

 Thelma Louise Pruiett, daughter of William Ellis Pruiett and Erma May Brown, married Wesley Allen Iredale on June 23, 1933.
 He was born on Feb.
 7, 1916.
 They had the following children, all born in Cincinnati, Ohio: